cvdebeer/AmandaT_mp1/README.md

 - Images of Amanda - received from the artist herself.

 ### Acknowledgements
 Thanks to all the mentors on Slack and my own for helping me when I got stuck.
-Couldn't have done it without their help.
+I couldn't have done it without their help.
+Also, to all the people out there that ask questions, and all the wonderful guys that helped them find solutions, and thereby me find solutions when I got stuck.